AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 **Figure 11**: The third flow cell iteration contained a single silicone channel with one constriction.

 Issues arose when testing the flow cell's third iteration.
-The silicone channel shifted slightly after every cleaning session; the constriction's width varied in width between experiments, so the constriction's dimensions were inconsistent **(EDITING STOPPED HERE.
-CONTINUE ON FRIDAY (note from Tommy to Tommy))**.
+After each experiment, when the flow cell was cleaned, the silicone channel shifted slightly; the constriction's width varied in width between experiments, so the constriction's dimensions were inconsistent.
 Tightening the screws squeezed together the acrylic plates, and the resulting pressure caused the silicone spacer to expand horizontally; occasionally, the subteam observed complete blockage of the channel because the channel walls had converged after the screws had been tightened.
-On another occasion, the entrance to the flow cell became clogged with flocs, as seen in Figure 12.
-A large floc can be seen obstructing the tapered entrance.
+On another occasion, the entrance to the flow cell became clogged with flocs, as seen in Figure 12; a large floc can be seen in the figure, obstructing the tapered entrance.
 Closer examination showed a smaller floc clogging the entrance further downstream, where the 0.5 mm channel began.
-Interestingly, "this"**what is this?** did not significantly affect the flow through the rest of the path **system? or flow cell?** and constriction.
-The team observed undisturbed flow of flocs through the constriction; this observation was deemed insignificant though it would be noted as a precaution for future experiments.
+Interestingly, the observed blockage did not significantly affect the flow through the rest of the channel length.
+The subteam observed undisturbed flow of flocs through the constriction; this observation was deemed insignificant though it would be noted as a precaution for future experiments.

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Videos/4_9_18/4_9_18_Entrance_Clogging_edited.jpg?raw=true" width=50%> </p>